thinkful-ei26/trisha-python-demo/README.md

 # Python Flex Week

 Why Python?
 Some of the JavaScript coding challenges I've tried before heavily relied on precise math calculations.
 Imagine my surprise when I found out that numbers don't work well in JavaScript.
 I heard good things about Python and it's advantages when working with data and math.
-So decided to give it a try.
-Plus, the girls that I co-teach in Boston are also learning some basic Python to make a game and to command a lego robot.
+So I decided to give Python a try.
+Plus, the girls that I co-teach at Girls Who Code Boston are also learning some basic Python to make a game and to command a lego robot.
 Definately a plus if I'm able to assist them.

 ## Quick Links
 1. [Python Demo Start](python_demo.py)